In this article you will read about:

 Allow the Unconscious to Speak

 When we focus on the dream image we are peering into the unconscious mind.
-To “get the message” that the unconscious is trying to communicate to us through our dream we need to start allowing the unconscious to speak through the image.
+To “get the message” that the unconscious is trying to communicate to us through our dream, we need to start allowing the unconscious to speak through the image.

-To do this we need to loosen our focus just enough so that the unconscious can start to animate the dream image, but we need to be careful not to loosen our focus too much or we may get absorbed and find ourselves thinking about mundane things again.
+To do this, we need to loosen our focus just enough so that the unconscious can start to animate the dream image, but we need to be careful not to loosen our focus too much, or we may get absorbed and find ourselves thinking about mundane things again.

-Sometimes the process of communicating with the unconscious may even be dark or weird, especially if we’re using this to understand nightmares, but this is alright, it’s just something we might have avoided facing in the past.
+Sometimes the process of communicating with the unconscious may even be dark or weird, especially if we’re using this to understand nightmares, but this is alright; it’s just something we might have avoided facing in the past.
 This is a good moment to face our fears and accept our aspirations.
-We must not forget that the ultimate goal of active imagination is, in Jung’s perspective, to aid the person in engaging and completing his or hers own process of individuation, which never promises to be an easy task (on the contrary).
+We must not forget that the ultimate goal of active imagination is, in Jung’s perspective, to aid the person in engaging and completing his or her own process of individuation, which never promises to be an easy task (on the contrary).

 Create an Artifact